About UsIf you're concerned, we're concerned.

 PAPEH is the first dedicated emergency animal hospital for companion animals in Northern Arizona.
 PAPEH opened in April of 2013, offering emergency and critical care services initially only on the weekends and major holidays.
 We are now open 24/7, including all holidays.

-PAPEH is able to manage all levels of trauma, emergency medicine, surgery, and critical care using state of the art diagnostic and medical equipment.
+PAPEH is able to manage almost all levels of trauma, emergency medicine, surgery, and critical care using state of the art diagnostic and medical equipment.
 We have radiology, ultrasound, in-house chemistry unit, Complete Blood Profile (CBC) unit, blood gas unit, intravenous fluid pumps, electrocardiogram, Doppler blood pressure, coagulation monitor, and endoscopy.